Gemma Fox

-Gemma Fox is an English UK garage, R&B and hip hop singer, song writer best known for her 2004 album Messy.
+Gemma Fox is an English Bassline, R&B and hip hop Grime singer and songwriter DJ.
+Also known as the Original Queen of Bassline, 1st lady of the Genre.
+Best known for her 2004 album Messy.
 The lead single, "Girlfriend's Story", was released in April of that year and featured MC Lyte.
 The second single, "Gone", featured Juelz Santana.
 Fox left her label Polydor Records in August 2004.
 She was a member of the collective Aftershock alongside Terror Danjah, Mz Bratt, Bruza, Triple Threat, Elrae, D-E-Velopment, Badness, and 2Nice.
 The collective was formed in 2003.